zuriniw/zuriniw.github.io/projects/ada2d/ada2d.md

 # Check overlap with Apps button
 ```

-### 3.2 Objective
-#### 3.2.1 Normalization of each Term

-- Before: Directly used raw numerical values for calculations, making it difficult to tweak the weights, as the parameters were not on the same scale.

-- After:
-     – Introduced a `normalize_terms()` helper function to compute and return normalized parameters.
-     – After normalization, all terms are ensured to have proper scales.

-#### 3.2.2 Term: ROI Overlapping Detectings

-- The original formulation computes a fixed reference point (typically the bottom-left of the grid) and applies a penalty if its distance to the ROI center is less than `roi_rad`, thereby ignoring the full area that the UI element might occupy.

-- During testing, I noticed that the console output showed ROI overlaps being penalized cumulatively.

-- So I revised the penalty rule by changing the ROI overlap detection mechanism to use the circle_rectangle_overlap helper function, which iterates through each grid and applies a weighted penalty if the widget overlaps with the ROI.

-#### 3.2.3 Term: Question Proximity
-- adjust the  distance calculation method
-	- Before: Directly used the top-left corner coordinates to calculate distances, without considering the actual center position of the widget.
-	- After: Introduced a more precise definition of the widget's center point for LoD:
-	     - For **LoD0**, `(xIdx + 0.5) * grid_a, (yIdx + 0.5) * grid_a`
-	     - For **LoD1**, `(xIdx + 1.0) * grid_a, (yIdx + 0.5) * grid_a`
-	     - For **LoD2**,  `(xIdx + 1.0) * grid_a, (yIdx + 1.0) * grid_a`

-### 3.3 UI visual optimization
+### 3.2 UI visual optimization

+- **Mimic AR focus zone by blurring the background**
     - I used pillow to blur the background scene when keeping the attention focus zone clear to mimic the focus in Augmented Reality context.
+- **Adaptive Color coding**
-- I color coded different items and add indents to organized the information hierarchy.
+    - I color coded titles and contents in widgets and add indents to organized the information hierarchy.
+The theme color is adaptive to the background scene by calculating the average color of the background.
+- **Padding**
     - I also added paddings to each widget to make them not stick to each other, hoping this can add more clarity.

 ## 4. Three Initial Formulations